brianberns/Setback/README.md

 | 0 | High bid | `0` (pass)<br/>`2` (two bid)<br/>`3` (three bid)<br/>`D` (dealer-overridable four bid) | High bid so far. |
 | 1-6 | Ranks #1 | 6 rank characters, or `.` placeholders.
 E.g. `Jxx2..` | Ranks present in hand's strongest suit |
 | 7-12 | Ranks #2 | Same as above | Ranks present in hand's second-strongest suit, if any, or `.` placeholders |

 Suit strength is determined as follows:

 * Convert the rank of each card in the suit to an integer by subtracting one from its face value.
 (E.g. Two → 1, Three → 2, ..., Ten → 9, Jack → 10, ..., Ace → 13).
 * Sum the values.

-The second-strongest suit is included iff its strength is
+The second-strongest suit is included iff the difference between its strength and the strength of the strongest suit is less than 2.

 #### Bootstrap
 ### Playout key